 Schatzi Throckmorton came to work for us in 2000.
 As Bob edged towards retirement, Schatzi took over the business management of Behrens & Hitchcock.
-The winery General Manager since 2004, she now runs the show at Behrens Family Winery and also has her own label, Relic Wine Cellars, with her husband, Michael Hirby.
+The winery General Manager since 2004, she now runs the show at Behrens Family Winery and also has her own winery, Relic Wine Cellars.

 Robin Cooper worked for us first in 2003 as our harvest intern, and after that life-changing experience decided to relocate from New York to St. Helena.
 Once here, she went on to work for a number of other small wineries, but we were ecstatic to be able to woo her back in 2006 to take over as our Director of Hospitality & Customer Relations.
-She is in charge of all tastings for the winery.
 Robin is best reached at firstname.lastname@example.org

 Les Behrens wore many hats prior to donning his floppy winemakers chapeau.
 One of his early career moves was digging graves in the cemeteries of Los Angeles and Eureka.
 As a skilled and imaginative woodworker, he spent many years building hot tubs, decks and cabinets, where he became known as “The Wood Wizard”.
 It was his stint as a restauranteur that led to an obsession with wine and the pursuit of winemaking.
 Les has been the Winemaker at Behrens & Hitchcock since its inception and continues the adventure with Behrens Family Winery.